bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-06-21-newsletter.md

       to increase their capacity for receiving new LN payments, which splicing does not.

-    The discussion appeared to be ongoing at the time of writing.
+    The discussion appeared to be ongoing at the time of writing. {% assign timestamp="1:00" %}

 ## Waiting for confirmation #6: Policy Consistency